Affiliate Statement and a Caveat

 3. Chinese Cinnamon Powder

-Chinese cinnamon comes from the bark of evergreen plants in Southeastern China, clocking at three to four percent of volatile oil.
-It got an unusual odor, and besides a lingering kiss of heat, it does not impact much on the flavor front.
+Next on our list of the best cinnamon for baking is Chinese cinnamon comes.
+It is from the bark of evergreen plants in Southeastern China, clocking at three to four percent of volatile oil.
+It’s got an unusual odor, and besides a lingering kiss of heat, it does not impact much on the flavor front.

 4. Vietnamese Cinnamon Chips (Saigon)

 It is another delicious type of cinnamon for baking that comes from Northern Vietnam.
-It is considered an essential ingredient in international cuisine.
-You can use it in almost all the recipes, such as baking goods, cinnamon tea, savory dishes, etc. It has a sweet and a bit soar flavor to make your recipes more delicious.
+Vietnamese Cinnamon Chips are considered an essential ingredient in international cuisine.
+You can use it in almost all the recipes, such as baking goods, cinnamon tea, savory dishes, etc. It has a sweet and a bit soars flavor to make your recipes more delicious.

 5. Indian Cinnamon Sticks